quang-m-nguyen/Designs/notes.md

 - Logical : When all peices fit - the only one left should go to the only remaining spot
 - Cultural norms:
 - Transfer effects: Prior experience influences what functionality we expect for an object and how we operate an object

+## Chapter 3
+- Activity-centered control - Design around the activities and not the device itself.  i.e. an auditurium would have a theather settings, presentation settings ect..  a device shouldnt focus on its acitvity i.e. do not make the user go to 3 different pages to change sounds, color, volume
+- Forcing function - a form of physical constraint (a car require car key to start)
+- Interlock - force operation in sequence i.e. microwave i.e going from park to drive without pressing gas pedal
+- Lockins - keeps an operation active.  i.e. quitting without saving
+- Lockouts - prevents someone from causing an action until the desired operations has been done.  i.e. lockout basement door.
+- The interpretation of a perceived affordance is a cultural convention.
+- CONVENTIONS ARE CULTURAL CONSTRAINTS - i.e. group calculator
+- People doesnt like change in convention - thats why US still using US scale instead of metrics
+- Sounds as signifier.
+Some system require sounds as knowledge feedback so user can proceed
+- Skeuomorphic is the technical term for incorporating old, familiar ideas into new technologies
+-